isaac-weisberg/Insecurity/README.md

 ## Showing a new screen

-Now, when the user presses "Add Payment Method" button, we need to open a next screen.
+Now, when the user presses "Add Payment Method" button, we need to open the next screen.
 This screen will be "Create a new payment method".
 Once it's finished, we need to notify the "Select Payment Method" screen of its creation.

-Here is a coordinator for Add Payment Method screen.
+Here is a coordinator for `AddPaymentMethod` screen.

 ```swift
 struct PaymentMethod {